StatCan/aaw/docs/en/index.md

 When conducting data science experiments, it's a best practice to utilize Python and/or conda virtual environments to manage your project dependencies.
 It is common to create a dedicated environment for each project or, in some cases, separate environments for different features or aspects of your work (for instance, one environment for general projects and an additional environment tailored for GPU-accelerated deep learning tasks).

-#### Virtual Environments and the Launcher
+!!!
+Info "Virtual Environments and the Launcher"
     If you find yourself frequently switching between environments and desire a more convenient way to access them within JupyterLab, you can follow [these instructions](https://statcan.github.io/aaw/en/1-Experiments/Virtual-Environments.html#creating-and-adding-environments-to-the-jupyterlab-launcher).

 ### JupyterLab Documentation